Hot tubs and Pregnancy

 1. The hot tub pregnancy myth – truth or fiction?

-2. The so-called hot tub myth states that you should definitely avoid hot tubs and saunas while pregnant.
+The so-called hot tub myth states that you should definitely avoid hot tubs and saunas while pregnant.
+Many believe that hot tubs can cause birth defects or miscarriage, especially if used during the first trimester of pregnancy.

 As is the case with many myths, this statement is only partially true.